data-preservation-programs/singularity/docs/en/cli-reference/datasource/add/smb.md

    singularity datasource add smb [command options] <dataset_name> <source_path>

 DESCRIPTION:
+   --smb-case-insensitive
+      Whether the server is configured to be case-insensitive.

+      Always true on Windows shares.

+   --smb-domain
+      Domain name for NTLM authentication.

    --smb-encoding
       The encoding for the backend.

       See the [encoding section in the overview](/overview/#encoding) for more info.

-   --smb-user
-      SMB username.

-   --smb-port
-      SMB port number.

-   --smb-domain
-      Domain name for NTLM authentication.

    --smb-hide-special-share
       Hide special shares (e.g. print$) which users aren't supposed to access.

-   --smb-case-insensitive
-      Whether the server is configured to be case-insensitive.

-      Always true on Windows shares.

    --smb-host
       SMB server hostname to connect to.

       E.g. "example.com".

+   --smb-idle-timeout
+      Max time before closing idle connections.

+      If no connections have been returned to the connection pool in the time given, rclone will empty the connection pool.

+      Set to 0 to keep connections indefinitely.

    --smb-pass
       SMB password.

+   --smb-port
+      SMB port number.

    --smb-spn
       Service principal name.